 M Y N D E X

-NEW: CVD Simulator.
-We developed this new web app to simulate how someone with Color Vision Deficiency** sees the world.
-We accurately simulate Protanopia, Deuteranopia, and Tritanopia.
-We also present an experimental model of Blue Cone Monochromacity. www.myndex.com/CVD/
+NEW: We developed this new web app to simulate how someone with Color Vision Deficiency** sees the world.
+We accurately simulate Protanopia, Deuteranopia, and Tritanopia using the Brettel '99 &'97 models.
+We also present some experimental models, such as Blue Cone Monochromacity. www.myndex.com/CVD/

 Brief Commentary on Contrast

 Interestingly, the W3C/WCAG math is similar to a basic Weber contrast in terms of a perception curve when in a totally DARK environment (such as a bedroom at night).
 Of course the problems described are present in typical and high ambient lighting.